 For the 1961 F1 season Porsche created a new car called 787.
 The first car (a prototype) was created from the experimental Porsche F2 car with chassis number 718/2-05.
-The 1961 Porsche 787 was the first Porsche with fuel injection, 6-speed transmission and coil springs.
+The 1961 Porsche 787 was the first Porsche with fuel injection, 6-speed transmission and coil springs in all corners.

 The first race for the 787 was the 1961 Monaco Grand Prix.
 The best Porsche in the race, a 718/2, scored 5th, but the best 787 driven by Hans Herrmann, scored 9th after a pit stop caused by a fuel leak.
 Herrmann drove the 787 prototype with chassis number 718/2-05.

 At the 1961 Monaco GP, Jo Bonnier drove the cars with chassis numbers 787-01 and 787-02.
 One of them he used in the practise and the other in the race (both wearing number 2).